 September 6, at 8:15 am, It was a sunny start, great temps!
 The kids runs are before the 5 miler and the 5k starts after the 5 miler.
 (Always the Monday of Labor Day Weekend.)

 I've run this event many times, the review is usually the same.

 Registration: Available online and on race day.
-The 5 miler was only $25(even on race day) without a t-shirt, but shirts were only $5 more.
-There was a timing chip on the back of the bib included with registration.
+Included was a long sleeve, technical shirt.
+There was a timing chip on the back of the bib.

 Expo / Packet Pick up: There was no expo, but packets could be picked up at the fitness center the Saturday before, however no pick up the Sunday before the race.
 Could also pick up your packet on race morning.
 Someone else could pick up your packet.

 Pre-Race: There was free parking at the nearby Middle School, on street or at the park where the race started.
 There were port-o-potties, back behind the set up area.
 There is also a toilet at the rec area by the middle school.

 At 8 am there were some announcements.
 The National Anthem was sung, and the participants were walked to the starting line.

 Race / Course: the course was through the residential parts of the city, including a bike path